epost-dev/opennebula-puppet-module/CONTRIBUTING.md

      vagrant up <boxname>

-where "boxname" can centos
+where "boxname" is currently centos.

 ### Docker

-To deploy a OpenNebula instance locally in a docker container run these commandos:
+To deploy a OpenNebula instance locally in a docker container run these commands:

 First build an image with puppet and the sources in it (Depending on centos:6):